dailystory/docs/articles/changelog/2020/may.md

 ## May 20, 2020
 * improve error message when error occurrs from data center account switch
 * handle cases where filename cannot be read
+* Scheduled message no older than 15 minutes

 ## May 19, 2020
 * update weave to support batch syncing